PsyInsti/hello-world/README.md

 # hello-world

 Im actually the worst.
-I'm just following the wiki tutorial on how to use github I know for a fact I need to learn at least this much so I don't look like a complete idiot.
+I'm just following the wiki tutorial on how to use github because I know for a fact I need to learn at least this much so I don't look like a complete idiot.